 DESOXYN (methamphetamine hydrochloride) by Hikma is 12.
-Approved for methamphetamine use disorder.
 First approved in 1943.

-DESOXYN is a methamphetamine hydrochloride oral extended-release tablet approved in 1943 for the treatment of methamphetamine use disorder.
-It works by blocking the reuptake of norepinephrine and dopamine into presynaptic neurons, increasing their release into the extraneuronal space.
-The exact mechanism of therapeutic action remains incompletely understood.
+DESOXYN is a methamphetamine hydrochloride oral tablet approved in 1943 for treating attention-deficit hyperactivity disorder (ADHD).
+It is a non-catecholamine sympathomimetic amine that acts as a CNS stimulant by blocking the reuptake of norepinephrine and dopamine and increasing their release into the extraneuronal space.
+The exact therapeutic mechanism in ADHD remains incompletely understood.

 12. CLINICAL PHARMACOLOGY 12.1 Mechanism of Action Amphetamines are non-catecholamine sympathomimetic amines with CNS stimulant activity.
 The exact mode of therapeutic action in the treatment of ADHD is not known.
 12.2 Pharmacodynamics Amphetamines block the reuptake of norepinephrine and dopamine…